Lou Diamond: World War II

 After two months on Guadalcanal, physical disabilities dictated his evacuation by air against his wishes.
 He was moved to the New Hebrides and later to a hospital in New Zealand, where he somehow acquired orders to board a supply ship for New Caledonia.
 There a friend ordered him back to Guadalcanal – the supposed location of his old outfit.
 Upon his arrival, however, Diamond discovered that the 1st Marine Division had shipped out to Australia, a distance of over 1500 mi.
 Diamond made the trip, without orders, by bumming rides on planes, ships and trains.

 But Diamond was not destined to see any more combat.
 On July 1, 1943, he disembarked from the USS Hermitage (AP-54) at San Pedro, California, and twelve days later was made an instructor at the MCRD Parris Island, South Carolina.
 He was transferred to Camp Lejeune on June 15, 1945, and joined the 5th Training Battalion with the same duties.

 Retirement

 Diamond retired on November 23, 1945, and returned to his home in Toledo, Ohio.
+Diamond was a member and frequent visitor to the Toledo, Ohio Jewish Serviceman's USO Club sponsored by the National Jewish Welfare Board (NJWB) in 1943, as indicated by his registration card coded as a NON-JEW with a hole punched in the top left hand corner.
+However, as noted by journalist Marc Parrott, who was present at Diamond's funeral, Diamond was a practicing Episcopalian.